 The traditional disco ball is not as common in nightclubs as it once was since it is considered somewhat old-fashioned compared to 21st-century club lighting.
 However, this device eventually inspired many different kinds of dance hall lighting in the 21st century.

-Disco balls have also served as the theoretical basis for other types of projected lighting, such as projected Christmas lights and planetarium projectors.
+A disco ball has also served as the theoretical basis for other types of projected lighting, such as projected Christmas lights and planetarium projectors.

 Traditional mirror balls are also being used as tools in new ways, such as a display for complex projection mapping.
 These sorts of exhibits can be profound art displays but can also serve to pave the way for more complex studies of projection and light.
 (Source: VICE)